Robert Stewart, Viscount Castlereagh: The Stewarts

 The Stewarts had been a Scottish family settled in Donegal whose fortunes had been transformed by the marriage of Castlereagh's grandfather Alexander Stewart to an East India Company heiress.
 The legacy from Robert Cowan, the former Governor of Bombay, allowed for the purchase of extensive properties in north Down including the future family demesne, Mount Stewart, on the shores of Strangford Lough.

-As a Presbyterian (a "Dissenter"), rather than a member of the established Anglican Communion (the Church of Ireland), Castlereagh's father, Robert Stewart, had an easy reputation as a friend of reform.
+As a Presbyterian (a "Dissenter" from established Anglican church), Castlereagh's father, Robert Stewart, had an easy reputation as a friend of reform.
 In 1771, and again in 1776, he was elected from County Down to the Irish House of Commons.
 In 1778 he joined the Irish Volunteer movement, raising an armed and drilled company from his estates.
 In parliament and among the Volunteers, he was a friend and supporter of Lord Charlemont and his policy.
 This favoured Volunteer agitation for the independence of Ireland's Ascendancy parliament, but not for its reform and not for Catholic emancipation.

 The elder Robert Stewart was created Baron Londonderry in 1789, Viscount Castlereagh in 1795, and Earl of Londonderry in 1796 by King George III, enabling him from the Act of Union of 1800 onwards to sit at Westminster in the House of Lords as an Irish representative peer.
 In 1816 he was elevated to Marquess of Londonderry.
+At some point, likely in advance of his elevation in 1795 to Viscount, he led his family in taking the established Anglican communion.

-Young Robert's mother died in childbirth when he was a year old.
-Lady Sarah Frances Seymour-Conway had been the daughter of Francis Seymour-Conway, 1st Marquess of Hertford, and Isabella Fitzroy.
+Young Robert's mother, Lady Sarah Frances Stewart, died in childbirth when he was a year old.
+She had been the daughter of Francis Seymour-Conway, 1st Marquess of Hertford, and Isabella Fitzroy, a daughter of Charles FitzRoy, 2nd Duke of Grafton.
 Lord Hertford was a former British Ambassador to France (1764–1765) and Lord Lieutenant of Ireland (1765–1766).
-Isabella Fitzroy was a daughter of Charles FitzRoy, 2nd Duke of Grafton.

 Five years later his father married Lady Frances Pratt, the independent-minded daughter of Charles Pratt, 1st Earl Camden (1714–1794), a leading English jurist and prominent political supporter of both William Pitt, 1st Earl of Chatham, and his son, William Pitt the Younger.
 The marriages of the elder Robert Stewart linked his family with the upper ranks of English nobility and political elites.
 The Camden connection was to be especially important for the political careers of the older and the younger Robert Stewart.
 By Frances Pratt, his father's second wife, young Robert had eleven half-siblings, including his half-brother Charles Stewart (later Vane), Baron Stewart of Stewart's Court and Ballylawn in County Donegal (1814) and 3rd Marquess of Londonderry (1822).